eecs489staff/a1-sockets-mininet/README.md

 1. An `iPerfer` server is running.
 2. An `iPerfer` client connects to an `iPerfer` server using TCP.
+3. Loop 8 times:
+    1. The `iPerfer` client sends a small (1-byte) message to the `iPerfer` server (these should be the character 'M' (77)).
+    2. The `iPerfer` server responds with a small (1-byte) message to the `iPerfer` client (these should be the character 'A' (65)).
+    3. The `iPerfer` client and server both measure the RTT.
+4. Estimate the RTT based on the last **four** RTT measurements on both the server and client (we exclude initial measurements due to potential delays due to one-time warm-up costs).
-3. Over a given time period (specified on the command-line), the client continually transmits chunks of 1000 bytes of data as fast as possible.
+5. Loop until a given time period (specified on the command line) elapses:
-4. Once the time period has elapsed, the client sends a FIN message to indicate that transmission is finished.
-5. Once the server receives this FIN message, it sends an acknowledgement back to the client.
+    1. The client transmits 8KB of data to the server.
+This should be all 0s -- this is the character '\0' (0), not '0' (48).
+    2. The server responds with a small (1-byte) ACK message to the client (this should be the character 'A' (65)).
 6. The client and the server independently calculate the estimated throughput based on this transmission.
-    1. The client should use the time elapsed from when it begins sending the first byte of data to reception of the acknowledgement to estimate throughput.
+    1. The client should use the time elapsed from when it begins sending the first byte of data to reception of the last acknowledgement to estimate throughput.
-    2. The server should use the time elapsed from when it receives the first byte of data to the reception of the FIN message to estimate throughput.
+    2. The server should use the time elapsed from when it receives the first byte of data to the sending of the last acknowledgement message to estimate throughput.

 > **Note:** The server and the client may not agree on the estimated throughput, as they will have slightly different ideas about how much time has elapsed.
 However, both the server and the client should report the exact same number of bytes transmitted.